Frank Liivak: FCI Levadia

 On 1 February 2021, Liivak signed a two-year contract with Flora's league rivals FCI Levadia.

 Sligo Rovers

 On 22 June 2022, it was announced that Liivak had signed for League of Ireland Premier Division club Sligo Rovers.

+On 7 November 2023 Liivak announced his departure from Sligo Rovers after a disappointing 8th place finish in the league.

 International career

 Liivak began his international career for Estonia with the national under-16 team in 2011, and went on to represent the under-17, under-19, under-21, and under-23 national sides.

 Liivak made his senior international debut for Estonia on 26 May 2014, in 1–1 home draw against Gibraltar in a friendly.
 He scored his first goal for Estonia on 1 June 2016, in the fourth minute of injury time of a 2–0 home win over Andorra.

 Personal life

 Liivak's father, Jaanus Liivak, is a basketball coach and a former basketball player.